 Nicodemus is a Pharisee, a ruler of the Jews, a teacher of Israel.
 But he is in the dark and does not understand.
 He tries to come to Jesus by the Law instead of by faith, but it doesn’t work.
 He reasonably considers himself an expert in matters of religion; he’s evaluated Jesus on the basis of what he knows, and he’s reached a preliminary conclusion that is flattering and complimentary.
 Yet, for all of that, he is ignorant and naive.
-Jesus has to stop him in his tracks and take him to school: not for academic information, but to be entirely reborn as a new person.
+Jesus must stop him in his tracks and take him back to school: not for academic information, but to be reborn as a brand new person.

 Indeed, it is by His Cross and Crucifixion, first of all, that He is lifted up for you, in order to atone for your sins, to call you to Himself, and to bring you with Himself back to the Father in heaven.

-It is through His death that you are born again, unto life with God.
+And it is through His death that you are born again, unto life with God.

-The Church, therefore, the Lord’s own beloved Sarah, has thus become your Mother in Christ, having given birth to you from the womb of the font (by the Word and Spirit of God); so that, not only Abraham, but God Himself is now your Father, and you are His own dear child and heir.
+The Church, therefore, the Lord’s own beloved Sarah, has thus become your Mother in Christ, having given birth to you from the womb of the font by the Word and Spirit of God; so that, not only Abraham, but God Himself is now your Father, and you are His own dear child and heir.
 But you do not have the Father without the Mother.
 You do not have the Lord your God apart from His Bride, the Church.
 You do not have your Father’s eyes, unless you have your Mother’s ears.

 The Holy Spirit is actively present and at work within the Church on earth, and He speaks the Gospel to you by such earthly ways and means.
 Here He is breathed upon you from the Cross of Christ in words of forgiveness, in the water and the blood.
 Do not suppose that you will lay hold of heavenly things apart from these earthly means.
-You won’t.
-You can’t.
+You will not.
+You cannot.
 But the Holy Spirit performs His work upon you with earthly things that you can see and touch and handle and taste.

 You cannot see the Spirit with your eyes, nor can you predetermine His comings and goings.
 Do not even try.
 But you do hear His Voice, because He calls you by the Gospel out of darkness into light, out of the nighttime of your sin and death and unbelief, into the Day of the Lord.